ggrahambaker/ggrahambaker.github.io/_posts/2019-05-20-kickstarter_sucks.md

 # Natural Language Processing

-I will be using the description of the kickstarter project to see if there is useful attibutes in predicting success of a campaign.
+I will be using the description of the kickstarter project to see if there is useful attributes in predicting success of a campaign.
 I will use a CountVectorizer, to create a way for classifiers to interpret the text data.

 ## Count Vectorizer
-I will use a count vectorizer to convert the discriptions of the projects into a sparse matrix for me to conduct analysis on.
-I will be using a "bag of words" technique where I dont care about order of words, just frequency and relationship to discriptions of other projects.
+I will use a count vectorizer to convert the descriptions of the projects into a sparse matrix for me to conduct analysis on.
+I will be using a "bag of words" technique where I don’t care about order of words, just frequency and relationship to descriptions of other projects.
 I will have to do a little bit on tuning on the Count Vectorizer to get the most accurate results I can.
-The Count Vectorizer creates a dictionary underneath the sparse matrix that keeps track of the words that are in all the descriprions.
-Keeping only words that appear a certain amount of discriptions decreases noise in analysis.
+The Count Vectorizer creates a dictionary underneath the sparse matrix that keeps track of the words that are in all the descriptions.
+Keeping only words that appear a certain amount of descriptions decreases noise in analysis.
 Also grouping words together in pairs as one dictionary entry helps identify important phrases, adding a little more sophistication to our "bag of words" technique.